echo-hydro/echo-hydro.github.io/jobs/senior.md

 If you are considering 전문연구요원 (to fulfill your military duty) during your grad school, you should submit the TEPS score during the three-month volunteer period.
 I'm not asking to submit your final score.
 I want to know your *baseline* TEPS score because I want to make sure you will do well in TEPS when you apply for 전문연구요원.
 I don't have the exact cut-off of the TEPS score in my mind for now, but without the TEPS score, I won't be able to accept you as grad students.

-Before you spend the three-month volunteer period, I can't support the 학석연계 program.
+Before you spend the three-month volunteer period, I can't support the 학석연계 program.</span>